A generalisation of the signal-to-noise ratio using proper scoring rules: Conclusions

 \section{Conclusions}

-A generalised concept of the ratio of predictable components (RPC) is presented, based on proper scoring rules rather than merely linear correlations.
-The guiding idea is to define the $\RPC$ as the ratio of two {\em skill scores}, namely the skill score of the forecast against a verification drawn from the forecast, versus the skill score of the perfectly recalibrated forecast against the actual verifications.
-It is shown that this definition is the natural generalisation of the classical $\RPC$, but it can be applied to any type of forecast that is amenable to scoring, not only real-valued ensemble forecasts and verifications.
+A generalised concept of the signal-to-noise ratio is presented, based on proper scoring rules rather than merely linear correlations.
+The guiding idea is to define the signal-to-noise ratio as the ratio of two {\em skill scores}, namely the skill score of the forecast against a verification drawn from the forecast, versus the skill score of the perfectly recalibrated forecast against the actual verifications.
+It is shown that this definition is the natural generalisation of the classical ratio of predictable components ($\RPC$), but it can be applied to any type of forecast that is amenable to scoring, not only real-valued ensemble forecasts and verifications.
 This drastically widens the applicability of these concepts.
 As examples, we consider ensemble forecasts, scored using the continuous ranked probability score~(CRPS), and probability forecasts of a binary event, scored using the logarithmic score.
-The numerical examples show that the new $\RSS$'s basically deliver the same message as the classical $\RPC$, thus demonstrating that they can indeed be considered suitable generalisations of the classical $\RPC$.
-At the same time however, the experiments already indicate that the variance of the different statistics can be very different.
-For instance in the context of an actual seasonal hindcast data set (of the North Atlantic Oscillation index), the $\RSS$ based on the continuous ranked probability score exhibits a variance which is a mere 10\% of the classical $\RPC$'s variance.
-This evidences that depending on the problem at hand, a ratio of skill scores potentially exhibits much better statistical properties than the classical $\RPC$, and thus permit more confident statements as to whether a given forecasting system exhibits an anomalous signal-to-noise ratio or not, despite using the same data.
-A future area of work will therefore be the analysis of the sampling properties of scoring rule--based $\RSS$'s.
+The numerical examples show that the new ratio of skill scores ($\RSS$) basically delivers the same message as the classical $\RPC$, thus demonstrating that it can indeed be considered a suitable generalisation of the classical $\RPC$.
+At the same time, however, the experiments already indicate that the variance of the different statistics can be very different.
+For instance, in the context of an actual seasonal hindcast data set (of the North Atlantic Oscillation index), the $\RSS$ based on the CRPS exhibits a variance which is a mere 10\% of the classical $\RPC$'s variance.
+This suggests that depending on the problem at hand, a ratio of skill scores potentially exhibits much better statistical properties than the classical $\RPC$, and thus permits more confident statements as to whether a given forecasting system exhibits an anomalous signal-to-noise ratio or not, despite using the same data.
+However, as was stressed in Section~\ref{ssec:anomalous_synthetic}, the ability of the $\RSS$ or $\RPC$ statistics to distinguish between cases of normal and anomalous signal-to-noise ratios is not just a matter of the variance of those statistics (under either one or both scenarios).
+To be suitable as a test statistic, the value of the $\RPC$ (or $\RSS$) statistic has to be significantly {\em different} between normal versus anomalous signal-to-noise~ratios.
+Thus, the statistical properties of these quantities need to be investigated under {\em both} scenarios.
+A future area of work will therefore be the analysis of the sampling properties of scoring rule--based $\RSS$s.
 (In fact, this analysis is arguably incomplete even in the case of the classical $\RPC$, although see~\citet{brocker_statistical_2023} for an analysis linking the variance of the classical $\RPC$ to the correlation between ensemble mean and verification, which is comparatively weaker in seasonal forecasts as opposed to medium-range forecasts.)
-A second area of future research is to consider more powerful methods for estimating $\pi$, the optimally recalibrated forecast.
-In the present work we restricted ourselves to very simple linear recalibration (with a logit link in the case of forecast probabilities) which is probably warranted given the rather limited amounts of data.
-It seems clear however that there is large scope here for methods of machine learning to obtain better estimates of $\pi$.